agregory999/oci-python-code/README.md

 Script iterates Regions and Compartments, lists OSS buckets, and formats the approximate size.

+## OCI ExaCS Failed PDB

+Script iterates PDBs in a compartment and prints information for the PDB and CDB if it shows as failed.

 ## OCI FSS Backup

 Script originally written for a customer.
 Has its own [README](fss-backup/README.md).